10 Best CFD Brokers & Platforms in Comparison (List 2025)

 VT Markets App

-We also appreciated VT Markets’ integration with MetaTrader 4 and MetaTrader 5, which brings advanced charting tools, automated trading options, and a wide range of technical indicators.
+We appreciated VT Markets’ integration with MetaTrader 4 and MetaTrader 5, which brings advanced charting tools, automated trading options, and a wide range of technical indicators.
 The platform’s fast execution speeds were impressive during our testing, ensuring trades were completed quickly and efficiently.
 VT Markets supports a variety of trading instruments, including forex, indices, commodities, and cryptocurrencies, providing ample opportunities for diversification.

 FeatureInformation

-Trading PlatformsEmail, help centre, and live chat.
+Trading PlatformsEmail, help centre, and live chat

-Asset TypesForex, stocks, indices, ETFs, bonds, and commodities.
+Asset TypesForex, stocks, indices, ETFs, bonds, and commodities

-Tradable AssetsOver CFDs 1,000
+Tradable AssetsOver 1,000 CFDs

 Leverage500:1

-Customer SupportEmail, help center, and live chat.
+Customer SupportEmail, help center, and live chat

 Demo AccountYes